Hospital Administrator

 The Ohio State University – College of Public Health

 With over 45 years of excellence, the master’s of health administration at Ohio State University’s College of Public Health prepares students for leadership roles in healthcare.
-A unique aspect of this program is that all students are required to take a course where they are assigned to a clinical care team at the OSU Wexner Medical Center.
-Not only does this provide students practical experience, but it also gives them a unique insight into patient care processes.
+A unique aspect of this program is that all students are required to take a course in which they are assigned to a clinical care team at the OSU Wexner Medical Center.
+This not only provides students with practical experience but also gives them unique insight into patient care processes.

 All students must also complete an administrative residency between their first and second years of study.
-The residency is designed to help students develop leadership skills as well as develop practical knowledge of healthcare management processes.
+The residency is designed to help students develop leadership skills and practical knowledge of healthcare management processes.
 More than 95 percent of graduates of this program have received a job placement prior to graduation.

 • Location: Columbus, OH